waku-org/specs/standards/application/contentframe.md

 A tag uniquely defines a type within a domain.
 After parsing the Domain and the tag application developers have all the data required to process the payload.
 Each domain is responsible for managing its tags and providing documentation to developers on how the corresponding types are used.

-- a tag MUST correspond to a single unique type within a domain
+- A tag MUST correspond to a single unique type within a domain.
+- A tag MUST
-- payloads with the same tag MUST be formatted the same
+- Two payloads with the same `tag` MUST correspond to the same type.

+A domain MAY choose how tags are mapped to types,

 ## Wire Format Specification / Syntax